-Autumn Fun in Kentucky
+Autumn Family Fun in Kentucky

 Fun on the Farm

-Several of Kentucky’s orchards and roadside markets have play areas for kids as well as u-pick offerings, fresh produce, pumpkins and more.
+Several of Kentucky’s orchards and roadside markets have play areas for kids as well as U-pick offerings, fresh produce, pumpkins and more.
 In central Kentucky, Eckert’s Orchard near Versailles, Evans Orchard and Bi-Water Farm & Greenhouse near Georgetown, Country Pumpkins in Grant County, Buckmeadow Farms in Lawrenceburg and Mulberry Orchard near Shelbyville are popular weekend spots for picking up a pumpkin and enjoying outdoor play areas.
 Be sure to sample all the fresh fall-flavored goodies, too, from donuts to slushies and more!

 Is it fall without visiting a pumpkin patch?
 We think not.
 Devine’s Farm near Harrodsburg offers corn mazes and fall fun including bonfires, a hay maze, trike track and more during September and October.